• Ntc

 Fing WiFi users check

-If you find out that many devices or users are using your WiFi after performing one of these scans, you should consider changing your WiFi password.
+If you find out that many devices or users are using your WiFi after performing one of these scans, you should block them by changing your WiFi password.
 This will disconnect devices that are connected to your WiFi network.
 Also, you should refrain from sharing your password with others.
 It’s best you keep it within your own family and close friend’s circle.
 If they have shared it with others, you can change the password and keep the user’s minimum.
 Also, you can filter devices with MAC IDs and keep unwanted users away.

 This is one of the processes to improve Wifi speed performance.
 Hope you follow each one to get improved Internet at your home/office.